csariyildiz/csariyildiz.github.io/_posts/en/linux/2024-12-12-managing-disks-in-linux.md

   - Disk
 ---

-In this post, we’ll explore practical steps and best practices to manage disks effectively.
+In this post, we’ll explore how to manage disks in linux effectively.
 We will focus on partitions and swap space.
 Managing disks is a crucial aspect of operating system administration, playing a key role in optimizing performance, storage efficiency, and system reliability.
 However, it's not without its challenges.
 Disk management in linux is mildly complex, requires a good understanding of tools and commands.
 Sometimes it could became dangerous, as a single mistake could cause data loss or system instability.

 Notes are organized in concepts, command overview and lab steps.